Construction Accident Attorney

 Construction sites are full of machinery, scaffolding, and equipment that put workers at risk of accidents and injuries on a daily basis.

-If you were injured in a construction site accident, an attorney can file a personal injury lawsuit to get you the recovery you deserve.
+If you were injured on the job, a construction accident attorney can file a personal injury lawsuit to get you the recovery you deserve.

-The Law Office of Michael H. Joseph, PLLC has represented countless injured construction workers in the New York City & Westchester Courts.
+The Law Office of Michael H. Joseph, PLLC has represented countless construction workers in the New York City, NY, and Westchester courts...

 What to Do after a Construction Site Accident